gordon-cs/cps350-2022-final-opokunyarko-colbert/README.md

         SharedPreferences (DataStore API):

-* This API helps in storing key-value pairs such as the userÕs settings, IDs, nameÉÊ We will be using this in our UserÕs profile page to store the userÕs name and other useful information about the user
+* This API helps in storing key-value pairs such as the users settings, IDs, name We will be using this in our Users profile page to store the users name and other useful information about the user

         AppSearch